gigamesh/sudoku/README.md

 `npm install`

-## Interview Questions:
+## Instructions:
-- What improvements would you make to improve security?
+- Please find vulnerabilities and implement security improvements.
+If any are too time consuming, feel free to just describe the fix in a comment.
-- What improvements would you make to improve gas usage?
+- Please list or implement gas optimizations.
-- What tests would you write for these contracts?
+- Please describe or implement your preferred test suite.

-- Bonus (not required): Can you implement the `SudokuChallenge.validate` pure function?
+- Bonus (not required): Implement the `SudokuChallenge.validate` pure function